 Cardiorespiratory functioning and overall health

 Research also suggests additional health benefits from better cardiorespiratory health.
-For instance, we have various conclusions of studies highlighting the importance of the subject as under:
+For instance, we have various conclusions from studies highlighting the importance of the subject.

 Research from 2017 showed that individuals with better cardiovascular endurance have fewer chances of developing hypertension.
 However, this comparison was with those who had relatively lesser cardiorespiratory functioning.